Mutual-exclusion critical section for protecting shared resources between tasks.

 | uint8_t | LockAndEnter (uint32_t timeoutTicks=WAIT_FOREVER) |

-| | Locks the current task to prevent task switching and claims the critical section.
+| | Disable task switching (lock) and then claim the critical section.

 |